jkhan24558/TP4K8s-workshop/lab-platform-engineer/01-full-lab.md

 Create Domain Binding
 - Access Space page and select your created space.
+- select ingress tab
 - Click Create Domain Binding and select your domain that was created in networking step.
+- Enter subdomain as app.
+Since we are using a wild card cert so you can use any subdmain here.
 - Save changes
 ![Domain Binding](./img/domain-binding.png)

 Create route

+- Name: name of route for your application. e.g. java-webapp
+- Path: /
+- Backend Type: Service
+- Backend Name: tanzu-java-web-app
+- port: 8080

 ![Create Route](./img/route.png)